doriguzzi/lucid-ddos/README.md

 To test LUCID, run the following command:

 ```
-python3 lucid_cnn.py --predict ./sample-dataset/ --model ./sample-dataset/10t-10n-SYN2020-LUCID.h5
+python3 lucid_cnn.py --predict ./sample-dataset/ --model ./output/10t-10n-SYN2020-LUCID.h5
 ```

-The output printed on the terminal and saved in a text file in the folder with the dataset.
-The output has the following format:
+The output printed on the terminal and saved in a text file in the ```output``` folder in the following format:

 |Model|Time|Packets|Samples|DDOS%|Accuracy|F1Score|TPR|FPR|TNR|FNR|Source|
 |-----|----|-------|-------|-----|--------|-------|---|---|---|---|------|